-As the principal international association for the shipping industry, the primary focus of ICS representation is the International Maritime Organization (IMO) and International Labour Organisation (ILO) and other regulatory bodies.
+As the principal international association for the shipping industry, the primary focus of ICS representation is the International Maritime Organization (IMO) and International Labour Organization (ILO) and other regulatory bodies.

 Besides actively participating in all IMO Committee and Sub-Committee meetings and its internal consultations through its committee structure and ad-hoc working groups, ICS also participates in numerous specialist working and correspondence groups that discuss proposed changes to current regulation.
 ICS provides its expertise in representing shipowners to ensure international regulation remains fit for purpose.

 ICS is acknowledged by governments as representing the considered views of all international ship operators, as provider of a unified voice of shipping.

 For illustration, here are a selection of the many organisations and of past and current working groups ICS is involved in both in and besides the work at IMO and ILO:

 - Improving safety & security – encouraging high operational standards